Particular/docs.particular.net/Content/NServiceBus/nservicebus-32-bit-x86-host-process.md

 <!--
 title: "NServiceBus 32-bit (x86) Host Process"
 tags: ""
-summary: "<p>NServiceBus is an “Any CPU” framework.
+summary: "NServiceBus is an “Any CPU” framework.
 It doesn't have 32-bit or 64-bit specific code.
-This makes it very easy to transition between 32- and
+This makes it very easy to transition between 32- and64-bit operating systems.
-64-bit operating systems.
 Unfortunately, not all assemblies can be compiled using the default Any CPU architecture.
-In many, if not most cases, this is related to legacy systems that have 32-bit specific code for platform interoperability with native C libraries, etc.</p>
+In many, if not most cases, this is related to legacy systems that have 32-bit specific code for platform interoperability with native C libraries, etc."
-<p>With the default NServiceBus.Host, your application always loads in
-64-bit (x64) mode if you are running it on a 64-bit OS, or in 32-bit (x86) mode for a 32-bit OS.
-Again, this is typically not a problem. </p>
-"
 -->

 NServiceBus is an “Any CPU” framework.
 It doesn't have 32-bit or 64-bit specific code.
 This makes it very easy to transition between 32- and